 | |

-How to Get from Osh to Andijan by bus: Dostuk border in 2023
+How to Get from Osh to Andijan by bus via Dostuk (2024)

 Here I will tell you exactly how to get from Osh to Andijan by bus.

-The first step of the journey from Osh to Andijan starts at the New Bus Station in the northern part of Osh.
+Begin your journey at the New Bus Station in the northern part of Osh.
 In Russian, it’s called Новый автовокзал, pronounced: “Noviy Avtovokzal”.

 Foodie tip: There’s a bakery just across the road from the bus station making fresh, hot, delicious, and cheap Kyrgyz bread around the clock.
 Kyrgyz bread is the best!